Standard Windows computers cannot read or write hard disk drives formatted for use in Apple Macs with the HFS+ file system.

 In 2006 Microsoft introduced the Extended File Allocation Table (exFAT) file system.
 It was initially developed as a Windows CE component for flash drives to be a less demanding (in terms of processing power) alternative to NTFS..

 Apple introduced support for exFAT hard drives with the release of OS X Snow Leopard (10.6.6).
 Windows XP needs SP2, Vista needs SP1.
-Windows XP users who can’t see the exFAT option may also need this Windows XP 32bit exFAT patch or this Windows XP 64bit exFAT patch.
-Windows 7 and 8 include exFAT support as standard.
+Windows XP users who can’t see the exFAT option may also need this Windows XP 32bit exFAT patch.
+Windows Vista onwards includes exFAT support as standard.

 exFAT is very useful because it overcomes the 4GB file size limit of FAT32.
 It also supports large hard drives without any need for special formatting software.